adidoesnt/flow.er-docs/docs/system-architecture/architecure-diagram.md

 - It is a third-party library, and not directly maintained by the creators of PostgreSQL.
 In rare cases, this may result in compatibility issues.
 - It stores generated types in the Node Modules directory, and can cause the directory to bliat significantly.

+### Pros and Cons

+The pros of the proposed implementation are:

+- The architecture is modular, which makes it easier to develop new features or fix bugs.
+- The architecture is scalable, as each service can be developed independently and scaled as needed.
+- The architecture is easier to deliver in an efficient manner, as each service can be developed by a small, specialised team of developers.

+Due to the proposed implementation being microservices, it has a few cons:

+- The architecture is more complex than the current implementation, which can make it harder to understand.
+- The architecture is more difficult to develop quickly, as it requires more planning and coordination.
+- There are more technologies to learn, which can be overwhelming for new developers.

 ## Conclusion

+Based on the analysis of both architectures, the current implementation is more suitable for an MVP due to its simplicity, ease of development and potentially quick delivery.

+However, project management applications are typically used by organisations of all sizes which reequires a scalable, reliablle and fault-tolerant system.
+Furthermore, project management applications have many features, with new features being introduced frequently.
+Considering all of this, the proposed architecture is more suitable for a larger-scale application due to its scalability and modularity.